bjorgan/phd_utils/python_utilities/photon_transport/photon_transport/opt_params/README.md

 Use e.g. spectra from https://omlc.org/spectra/ or
 https://omlc.org/spectra/PhotochemCAD/, and make sure the header is prepended by `#`.
-(This repository includes only examples of blood absoption spectra.)
 The filename is used as column header in the resulting absorption dataframe.